Keep Up With McLean!

 “Everybody knows what it’s like to feel sad,” said Stephen J. Seiner, MD, medical director of the Electroconvulsive Therapy (ECT) Service at McLean Hospital.
 “And I think most people even know sadness to the point where it can temporarily incapacitate you.”

 But depression goes far beyond mild anxiety or a passing dark moment.
 It is a physical illness, one the World Health Organization places as the leading cause of disability worldwide.
-An estimated 16 million American adults, or about 6.7% of the United States population age 18 and over, are diagnosed with major depressive order, according to the Anxiety and Depression Association of America.
+An estimated 16 million American adults, or about 6.7% of the United States population age 18 and over, are diagnosed with major depressive disorder, according to the Anxiety and Depression Association of America.

 355 million people are affected by depression, making it one of the most common disorders in the world